Competitions & Contests

 Artists will submit their design incorporating; the “Let’s Make Anything Possible” theme; Content Guidelines; Visual Requirements; Children’s Hospital Foundation of Manitoba Colour Palette and Technical Requirements.

-The committee will then select 20 artists to be included in the final project.
+The committee will then select up to 20 artists to be included in the final project.

 The Selection Committee